MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/developer/marketing-entity-reference.md

 ---
 # Dynamics 365 Marketing entity reference

-All the entities that are installed as part of the Dynamics 365 Marketing solutions support the [standard extensibility/programming model](../../developer/programming-models.md) in Dynamics 365 for Customer Engagement to perform operations on entities using the **Web API** or **Organization Service**.
+All the entities that are installed as part of the Dynamics 365 Marketing solutions support the [standard extensibility/programming model](../../developer/programming-models.md) in Dynamics 365 to perform operations on entities using the **Web API** or **Organization Service**.
 For example, developers can programmatically create, retrieve, update, and delete (CRUD) entity records provided they have the required privileges to do so.

 > [!IMPORTANT]
 > While all the entities in Dynamics 365 Marketing support the standard extensibility/programming model, you should be careful while programmatically creating, updating, or deleting these entity records.
 This is because some entities have dependency on each other and the web application to provide the requisite user experiences and functionalities in the Marketing app.
 Manipulating these entities programmatically will prevent you to use the functionalities in the intended and supported way.
 Some examples of the complex functionality that cannot be achieved by programmatically working with the entities are: